-- a) Specific practical training is provided by a Training Engineer.
-A Training Engineer is either the Sponsor or another suitably qualified and experienced BGA inspector with Part 66-L licence within the BGA CAO.
+- a) Specific practical training is provided by a suitably qualified and experienced BGA inspector with Part 66-L licence within the BGA CAO.

 - b) The following specific practical training requirements are to be completed:

 - I. Swaging cables.

 - II.
 Weighing sailplanes.

 - III.
 Control mass balance.